daehan-lim/daehan-lim.github.io/projects/cooki/index.md

 - **Solution Process**
   - Confirmed that recipe generation and image upload are independent tasks with no dependencies
   - Using `Future.wait()` enables simultaneous execution of both tasks to reduce total processing time
-  - Designed structure to safely handle partial failures and error scenarios

 - **Solution**
   - Extracted image upload logic from existing `_saveRecipe()` method into separate `_uploadImageIfNeeded()` method